 HOW EXERCISE CAN IMPROVE QUALITY OF LIFE

-In recent years there has been a new focus on alternative treatments for those suffering with co-occurring chronic conditions and depression.
-Exercise is now being promoted as an effective treatment to combat the symptoms of depression associated with chronic conditions.
-But why?
-How can exercise improve the mental and physical wellbeing of someone who also has other medical illnesses?
-Why is it important to focus on depression in these circumstances?
+Alternative treatments for co-occurring chronic conditions and depression have received increased attention in recent years.
+Exercise is now being recognized as an effective treatment to combat depression symptoms associated with chronic illnesses.
+But how does exercise improve the mental and physical wellbeing of individuals with co-occurring conditions?
+And why is it crucial to focus on depression in these cases?

 Belvederi Murri, M., Ekkekakis, P., Magagnoli, M., Zampogna, D., Cattedra, S., Capobianco, L., … & Amore, M. (2019).
 Physical exercise in major depression: reducing the mortality gap while improving clinical outcomes.
 Frontiers in psychiatry, 9, 762.